-The aim of this course is to give students an understanding of the central ideas and issues related to state responses to the threat of terrorism.
-Focusing on liberal democratic societies in the post-9/11 era, students will explore why terrorism is perceived as a threat to society.
+The aim of this course is to give students an understanding of the central ideas and issues related to terrorism and responses to the threat of terrorism.
+Students will explore the complexities of defining terrorism, its causes and the circumstances under which terrorism thrives.
+They will also look into the means available to counter terrorism.
 The course will examine theoretical frameworks emerging from the literature on terrorism and counter-terrorism.

-Throughout the nine sessions, students will learn to identify the main strategies to tackle terrorism and will explore the diverging reactions by security authorities, such as police, intelligence and the military.
-Using illustrative examples, the course examines why states decide to use 'softer' or 'harder' forms of fighting terrorism in a particular historical and political context.
-Attention will also be given to terrorism as a tactic in wider warfare.
-The ethical and legal implications of counter-terrorism are considered too.
-The course also critically examines why there appears to be an increased need for cooperation and coordination of counter-terrorist approaches at the local, regional, national and global level and how this plays out in different institutional settings.
+Throughout the nine sessions, students will learn to identify the main strategies to tackle terrorism and will explore the diverging reactions by security authorities, such as police, security and intelligence services, and the military.
+Using illustrative examples, the course examines why states decide to use 'softer' (non-kinetic) or 'harder' (kinetic) forms of fighting terrorism in a particular historical and political context.
+Attention will also be given to terrorist financing as well as the ethical and legal implications of counter-terrorism.
+This also includes the concept of 'knowing your enemy', i.e., gaining insight in why individuals or groups choose to pursue terrorist activities.